Aging is kind of a bummer, am I right?

 Water, water, water!

-Granted, 100% juices, fruits, vegetables, soups, and other beverages all contribute to your overall hydration status, but good ol’ water sure does a body (and skin) good.
+Granted, 100% juices, fruits, vegetables, soups, and other beverages all contribute to your overall hydration status, but good ol’ water sure does the body (and skin) some good.
 While drinking water is almost always a good idea for overall health, it can also keep your complexion looking clear and radiant.